Login to Complete an Application or to Access Judging Panel

 - Candidate must be “early career” which is defined as an individual who has completed their terminal degree within seven years of the deadline for nominations.

-- Nominees no longer considered "early career" as defined by this award might be eligible for the AAAS Mani L. Bhaumik Award for Public Engagement with Science.
+- Nominees no longer considered "early career" as defined by this award may be eligible for the AAAS Mani L. Bhaumik Award for Public Engagement with Science.

-Nominations are accepted from April 15 - June 30.
-All nominations must be submitted through our online submission site during that time.
-Nominations will not be accepted by email or by post.
+All nominations must be submitted electronically through our nomination site.
+If you require an alternate format, please contact firstname.lastname@example.org.
+Nominations and supporting materials will not be accepted by email or by post.

 You will be asked to provide:

-- Name, position, institution, professional address, email, and phone of the candidate
+- Name, email, position, institution, professional address and phone number of the nominee

-- Name, position, institution, professional address, email, and phone of the nominator (if different than the candidate)
+- Name, email, position, institution, professional address and phone number of the nominator (if not a self-nomination)

-- Candidate qualifications statement of the public engagement activities that form the basis for the nomination
+- Nomination statement of the public engagement activities that form the basis for the nomination

-- This statement of two pages maximum should discuss the candidate’s approach to public engagement.
-It should emphasize the candidate’s public engagement goal(s), intended audience(s), and message(s), as well as the level and type of dialogue achieved with their audiences, evaluation of public engagement work, and examples of how public engagement has affected the candidate’s scientific work.
+- This statement of two pages maximum should discuss the nominee’s approach to public engagement.
+It should emphasize the candidate’s public engagement goal(s), intended audience(s), and message(s), as well as the level and type of dialogue achieved with their audiences, evaluation of public engagement work, and examples of how public engagement has affected the nominee’s scientific work.

 - More information about AAAS’s approach to public engagement is available in the Center for Public Engagement's Communication Toolkit.

-- At least two (up to three) representative material samples or other documentation which illustrate or describe the candidate’s public engagement contributions
+- At least two (up to five) representative material samples or other documentation which illustrate or describe the candidate’s public engagement contributions

 - Samples should exhibit the activities discussed in the statement and further contribute to the narrative of the nomination, showing different representations of the breadth of their public engagement.